elastic/elasticsearch-net/new_docs/contents/nest/facets/handling.markdown

 	var facet = queryResults.Facet<TermFacet>(p=>p.Followers.Select(f=>f.LastName));

-this will return a `TermFacet` object which has an `.Items` property holding all the facets.
+This will return a `TermFacet` object which has an `.Items` property holding all the facets.

-`queryResult` also holds a `.Facets` dictionary one can use to itterate over the facets returned from the query.
+`queryResult` also holds a `.Facets` dictionary one can use to iterate over the facets returned from the query.

 ## Shortcut to facet items